-First, you need to know, understand and believe in your product.
-People can spot a phony usually just by reading their sales letter.
-If you are not good at writing, you can record yourself talking to a friend about your product or services.
-Imagine you are at a dinner and the person sitting next to you is asking you about what you are offering on your web site.
+To start writing your sales letter, grab a notepad and imagine you are at a dinner and the person sitting next to you is asking you about what you are offering on your web site.
 What would you tell her?

 When writing your web pages, sales letter or newsletter, there are a few rules that need to be followed: